COMMON CLIMBER

 I am not sure what made us think we could call a complete stranger and be welcomed to hang out at his place, let alone show up at his front door after dark on a Friday night, grinning stupidly, asking to intrude on his quiet evening.
 Perhaps we had faith that the climbing community is welcoming and inclusive and if you are a friend-of-a-friend passing through town on a climbing trip and need a place to crash, a fellow climber will be more than happy to accommodate you.

-We soon arrived at Ament’s home, the downstairs unit of a two-story wood-framed house.
+We soon arrived at the address, the downstairs unit of a two-story wood-framed house.
 We knocked politely on the screen door a few times.
 When that didn't get a response, we began knocking a little less politely on the door frame.
 The house remained dark.
 No one answered after several tries.

 “Oh, well,” Hugh said.
 “We tried.”